KingRial/ghw/README.md

 `ghw` is a small Golang library providing hardware inspection and discovery for Linux and Windows.
 There currently exists partial support for MacOSX.

+## Differences from original project

+The current fork is different by the original one by adding the ability to collect informations not limited to HW:

+- OS informations
+- Installed software
+- Available/Consumption Memory
+- Available/Consumption Disk Partition

+Currently the additions are focused only for windows environments and are able to collect:

+Feel free to collaborate on the current project or on the [original](https://github.com/jaypipes/ghw) project!

 ## Design Principles

 * No root privileges needed for discovery